Introduction

 How do ROC-AUC and PR-AP behave differently under class imbalance?

-The ROC-AUC metric is often insensitive to class imbalance because both TPR and FPR are
+The ROC-AUC metric is relatively insensitive to class imbalance at the population

-computed within their respective populations - TPR is a ratio within the positive samples and FPR is a ratio within the
+level, because both TPR and FPR are computed within their respective populations — TPR is a ratio within the positive

-negative samples.
-Consequently, the class proportions do not directly affect the ROC curve.
+samples and FPR is a ratio within the negative samples.
+Consequently, the class proportions do not directly affect the

 On the other hand, the PR-AP metric is more sensitive to class imbalance.